seungjaeryanlee/endtoend.ai/_pages/envs/gym/atari/atari.md

 Atari 2600 is a video game console from Atari that was released in 1977.
 The game console included popular games such as *Breakout*, *Ms. Pacman* and *Space Invaders*.
 Since Deep Q-Networks were introduced by Mnih et al. in 2013, Atari 2600 has been the standard environment to test new Reinforcement Learning algorithms.
 Atari 2600 has been a challenging testbed due to its high-dimensional video input (size 210 x 160, frequency 60 Hz) and the discrepancy of tasks between games.

 The Atari 2600 environments was originally provided through the [Arcade Learning Environment (ALE)](https://github.com/mgbellemare/Arcade-Learning-Environment).
 The environments have been wrapped by OpenAI Gym to create a more standardized interface.
 The OpenAI Gym provides 59 Atari 2600 games as environments.
-For a full list of environments, check [below](#environments).